The-Ticking-Clockwork/Crockford-Base32-Nim/README.md

 ```

 The `encode` functions additionally have a length parameter allowing
-you to truncate the generated string, by default, there's a limit of
+you to pad the generated string (for example, ULIDs must be 26
-100 characters.
+characters long).